When Anxiety Is More Than A Worry Synonym

 In some cases, anxiety is a symptom of a greater mental health concern.
 GAD is just one of many forms of anxiety that can affect people.
 Other forms of anxiety include:

 Panic disorder is a severe form of anxiety.
-It consists of unexpected and extreme bouts of anxiety called panic attacks.
-While the attacks only last a few minutes, they include severe symptoms like chest pain, pounding heart, tingling in the body, and feelings of unreality.
+It consists of unexpected and extreme bouts of anxiety, resulting in something called a panic attacks.
+While the attacks typically only last a few minutes, they include severe symptoms like chest pain, pounding heart, tingling in the body, and feelings of unreality.
 Panic attacks can cause individuals to feel as if they are dying or going crazy.
+In the midst of panic attacks, people are unlikely to be able to be “talked down,” as they are experiencing a whirlwind of bodily and mental symptoms that make panic feel as real and terrifying as a near-death experience.

 In some cases, anxiety only occurs during specific situations.
-Extreme fear responses to people, places, or things are called "phobias."
+Extreme fear responses to people, places, or things are called "phobias".
 Common phobias include heights, spiders, airplanes, and doctors.
 It is important to note that, while most of these elements make many people feel uneasy, specific phobias are only diagnosed and treated when the fear response is severe and distressing to the individual.
+As an example, experiencing discomfort when spiders are near, or a startle response at the sight of a spider are not symptoms of a spider phobia.
+Instead, a phobia of spiders would prompt feelings of terror and horror, and could prompt intense and severe responses, such as immediate flight, sobbing, or freezing in fear.
+Mild symptoms of fear regarding a specific person or object would qualify as a dislike of, or a fear of, but not a phobia of.

 When It Might Be More Than Your Average Worry

 For people without a background in mental health, it can be a challenge to tell the difference between worry and anxiety (in any form).
 Periods of intense worry can easily mimic anxiety disorders.
-However, there are a few red flags you can look for to find out if it's time to seek professional health.
+However, there are a few red flags you can look for to find out if it's time to seek professional health intervention for anxiety.
+These include:

 You Can't Turn It Off

-In most cases of typical worry, a healthy individual can notice their concern and come up with clear plans to resolve the issue.
-In the case of anxiety disorder, however,the individual has minimal to no control over his feelings.
-If it feels like you can't turn off the endless stream of thoughts entering your brain, no matter how much or how hard you try to reason with yourself, consider speaking withyour doctor about it.
+In most cases of typical worry, a healthy individual can notice their concern and come up with clear plans to resolve the issue, or at least speak to themselves in a comforting, reassuring way to come down from the high of intense worry.
+In the case of an anxiety disorder, however, the individual has minimal to no control over their feelings.
+If it feels like you can't turn off the endless stream of thoughts entering your brain, no matter how much or how hard you try to reason with yourself, consider speaking with your doctor about it or seeking out evaluation from a mental health professional.

 It Happens No Matter What